I run an annual short course in the autumn term for the Abingdon Silver Group. This is a ‘crash’ five week course covering practical and theory.

 As you can see from the examples of my work, I can cover a wide range of techniques.
-My classes generally include a short ‘lesson’ on a particular technique and then practical work.
 I start from basic cutting, filing and soldering to casting, with sections on metals and hallmarking.
-By the end of the series of classes, I would expect you to understand what could be done, albeit not necessarily the full detail of how AND the experience of having made somehting yourself!
+By the end of the series of classes, I would expect you to understand what could be done, albeit not necessarily the full detail of how AND the experience of having made something yourself!

 To get people started, I have a set of instructions for some straightforward pieces.

 Full details are here.

 I occasionally do some individual tuition at my workshop.
 These courses are 1:1 or 1:2 and cost £50+any silver used per session.